Talbot Lago Record: New bodies for 1952

-In 1951, as reports of the company’s financial difficulties intensified, a new Ponton format body was exhibited.
+In 1951, as reports of the company's financial difficulties intensified, a new ponton format body was exhibited.
+The new body was designed by Carlo Delaisse and built by Facel-Métallon.
+A shrunken version of this shape was also used on the Talbot-Lago T14 LS, introduced in 1955.
 The wheelbases were carried over from the earlier models.
 Although in many ways strikingly modern, the new car featured a two-piece front windscreen in place of the single flat screen of its predecessor, presumably reflecting the difficulties at the time of combining the strength of a windscreen with curved glass at an acceptable price and quality.
 The new car’s large rear window was itself replaced by a larger three-piece "panoramic" wrap around back window as part of a first face-lift a year later, in time for the 1952 Paris Motor Show.
 The engine specification was unchanged, as was the claimed top speed of 170 km/h (106 mph) even though the new body was some 100 kg heavier than the old.